 Our local sandy beach is a short walk from Primrose Hill.
 The bay has stunning panoramic views, at low tide a large expanse of firm sand is ideal for building sandcastles, flying kites or just walking… and walking.

-The Smugglers Inn and the Blue Anchor Pub serves excellent food and have lovely gardens.
-Both pubs are dog friendly.
+The dog friendly Smugglers Inn serves excellent food and have lovely gardens. dog friendly

 The Driftwood Cafe is a 1930's style cafe open 9am -5pm serving snacks and meals, the all-day breakfast is a firm favourite with guests.
 Or Indulge your coffee fix at the H coffee shop.

 The busy and ever popular Home Farm Car Boot runs on a Saturday and Wednesday afternoons May to October.

 Please note: The swimming pool at Hoburne Caravan park is sadly no longer open to the public during school holidays .

 Steam Railway enthusiasts can board the West Somerset Railway train at the pretty Blue Anchor station, a time warp back to the halcyon days of steam.
 The line is the longest preserved railway in the country skirting the Quantock Hills and passing through picturesque villages and tranquil countryside.

 Dunster is a beautifully preserved medieval village.
 The National Trust own the Castle and gardens.
 They host interesting events throughout the year.

 After a visit to Dunster Castle the village, with its cobbled streets, delightful shops, tea rooms a plenty, is a lovely place to while away a few hours.
 In August the hugely popular Dunster Show and Dunster Fair take place on the polo fields.